paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-203-victims-of-child-abuse.md

   (B) An appropriate site for referring, interviewing, treating, and counseling child victims of sexual and serious physical abuse and neglect and nonoffending family members (referred to as a “children’s advocacy center”).

-  (C) Referral of all child abuse cases that meet designated referral criteria to the children’s advocacy center not later than 24 hours after notification of an incident of abuse.
+  (C) Referral of all child abuse cases that meet designated referral criteria to the children’s advocacy center not later than 24 hours to the greatest extent practicable, but in no case later than 72 hours, after notification of an incident of abuse.

-  (D) Joint initial forensic interviews of child victims by personnel from law enforcement, health, and child protective service agencies.
+  (D) Forensic interviews of child victims by trained personnel that are used by law enforcement, health, and child protective service agencies to interview suspected abuse victims about allegations of abuse.

+  (E) Provision of needed follow up services such as medical care, mental healthcare, and victims advocacy services.

-  (E) A requirement that, to the extent practicable, all interviews and meetings with a child victim occur at the children’s advocacy center or an agency with which there is a linkage agreement regarding the delivery of multidisciplinary child abuse investigation, prosecution, and intervention services.
+  (F) A requirement that, to the extent practicable, all interviews and meetings with a child victim occur at the children’s advocacy center or an agency with which there is a linkage agreement regarding the delivery of multidisciplinary child abuse investigation, prosecution, and intervention services.

-  (F) Coordination of each step of the investigation process to eliminate duplicative forensic interviews with a child victim.
+  (G) Coordination of each step of the investigation process to eliminate duplicative forensic interviews with a child victim.

-  (G) Designation of a director for the children’s advocacy center.
+  (H) Designation of a director for the children’s advocacy center.

+  (I) Designation of a multidisciplinary team coordinator.

-  (H) Assignment of a volunteer or staff advocate to each child in order to assist the child and, when appropriate, the child’s family, throughout each step of intervention and judicial proceedings.
+  (J) Assignment of a volunteer or staff advocate to each child in order to assist the child and, when appropriate, the child’s family, throughout each step of intervention and judicial proceedings.

+  (K) Coordination with State chapters to assist and provide oversight, and organizational capacity that supports local children’s advocacy centers, multidisciplinary teams, and communities working to implement a multidisciplinary response to child abuse in the provision of evidence-informed initiatives, including mental health counseling, forensic interviewing, multidisciplinary team coordination, and victim advocacy.

-  (I) Such other criteria as the Administrator shall establish by regulation.
+  (L) Such other criteria as the Administrator shall establish by regulation.

 **(d) Distribution of grants** In awarding grants under this section, the Administrator shall ensure that grants are distributed to all States that are eligible for such grants, including large and small States, and to rural, suburban, and urban jurisdictions.

 **(e) Consultation with regional children’s advocacy centers** A grant recipient under this section shall consult from time to time with regional children’s advocacy centers in its census region that are grant recipients under [section 20303 of this title](./chapter-203-victims-of-child-abuse.md#section-20303).

-**(f) Grants to State chapters for assistance to local children’s advocacy centers** In awarding grants under this section, the Administrator shall ensure that a portion of the grants is distributed to State chapters to enable State chapters to provide technical assistance, training, coordination, and oversight to other recipients of grants under this section in providing evidence-informed initiatives, including mental health counseling, forensic interviewing, multidisciplinary team coordination, and victim advocacy.
+**(f) Grants to State chapters for assistance to local children’s advocacy centers** In awarding grants under this section, the Administrator shall ensure that a portion of the grants is distributed to State chapters to enable State chapters to provide oversight, training, and technical assistance to local centers on evidence-informed initiatives including mental health, counseling, forensic interviewing, multidisciplinary team coordination, and victim advocacy.

 ### Statutory Notes